Lilly Irani

 Lilly Christine Irani is an Iranian-American academic whose research spans topics in computer science, communication studies, feminist studies, entrepreneurship, and microwork.
-She is an associate professor in the Department of Communication at the University of California, San Diego.
+She is a professor in the Department of Communication at the University of California, San Diego.
+She specializes in cultural politics of high-tech work in the South Asian development and focuses on how actors create innovation cultures.

 Education and career

-Irani graduated in 2004 from Stanford University with both a bachelor's degree in the Science, Technology, and Society program and a master's degree in computer science, specializing in human-computer interaction.
+Irani graduated in 2004 from Stanford University with both a bachelor's degree in Computer science with honors in the Science, Technology, and Society program and a master's degree in computer science, specializing in human-computer interaction.
 After working in user interface design at Google from 2003 to 2007, she returned to graduate school, completing a Ph.D. in informatics at the University of California, Irvine in 2013.
 Her dissertation, Designing Citizens in Transnational India, was supervised by Paul Dourish.

 She joined the University of California, San Diego faculty as an assistant professor of communications in 2013, and was tenured as an associate professor in 2019.
 In 2023, she became the inaugural Faculty Director of the UC San Diego Labor Center.